simondilhas/practice_circle/docs/index.md

 ## Why We Exist

-We live surrounded by data and constant communication, but wisdom and orientation are missing.
+We live surrounded by data and constant communication, yet wisdom and orientation are missing.
-We know more than ever, yet understand ourselves less.
+We know more than ever, but understand ourselves less.

+Religions once offered a shared framework for reflection, community, and meaning.
+As that anchor disappeared, many lost their grounding — living in constant stress, trapped in a permanent fight-or-flight state, lonely and disconnected.
+We chase energy with coffee, push our bodies through extremes, and treat recovery as optional.
+Meanwhile, the endless stream of global catastrophes and attention-hijacking apps drives us toward burnout and emptiness.

-Religions once offered a shared structure for reflection, community, and meaning.
-Over time, many became rigid hierarchies of belief and power.
-Returning to them doesn’t solve today’s challenges — their forms no longer fit how we live, how we think, or the conditions that made progress possible.
+But returning to religion doesn’t solve today’s challenges — its forms no longer fit how we live, think, or progress.
+What once nurtured reflection hardened into hierarchies of belief and power.

-Modern culture has discarded those frameworks but built nothing to replace them.
-In this vacuum, people search without orientation, moving from trend to trend, or surrendering to charisma instead of personal responsibility.
+Modern culture discarded those frameworks but built nothing to replace them.
+In this emptiness, people search without orientation — drifting from trend to trend.
+Some retreat into religion and reject modern achievements; others surrender to charisma and easy answers — in the form of politicians, gurus, or conspiracy theories — instead of embracing personal responsibility.

-**We exist to change that!**
+We exist to rebuild spirituality — stripped of its packaging.

 ---

 ## How We Proceed — Three Commitments

 The way forward isn’t a return to old systems or new ideologies.
-It begins where all genuine understanding starts, in attentive contact with what is.
+We rebuild spirituality stripped of its packaging by restoring balance — strengthening inner life without dimming intellect.
-Rather than constructing another belief, we rebuild orientation from the ground up, through what can be practiced, tested, and shared.
+Guided by critical thinking, we rebuild from the ground up — through what can be practiced, tested, and shared.

 ### 1. Practice
 Cultivation of body and mind through **standing meditation** and disciplined attention.